Tolmiea menziesii: Description

 It bears many small flowers in a loose raceme.
 Each flower consists of a tubular purple-green to brown-green calyx and four linear or subulate (awl-shaped) red-brown petals, about twice the length of the sepals.

 It has unusual reproductive habits.
 It grows plantlets from the petiole near the base of each leaf.
 The plantlets drop off, fall in the soil, and take root there.
 It will also reproduce by rhizomes and by seeds.

+Crushing the leaves of this plant releases a strong cucumber-like odour.
+(2E,6Z)-2,6-nonadienal was identified as the source of this odor.
+In nature, banana slugs, Ariolimax columbianus, are selective in their diet and were not observed to feed on this plant.
+In a feeding experiment, the slugs rejected lettuce leaves that had been treated with (2E,6Z)-2,6-nonadienal.

 Taxonomy

 The genus was named after the Scottish-Canadian botanist William Fraser Tolmie, while the species name refers to Archibald Menzies, the Scottish naturalist for the Vancouver Expedition (1791–1795).

 The plant was formerly considered to be the only member of a monotypic genus until diploid populations (due to autopolyploidy) were split off as a separate species T. diplomenziesii from the tetraploid populations.

 Cultivation

 Tolmiea menziesii is commonly cultivated as an ornamental plant, for use as a house plant or planted as a groundcover in gardens.
 It requires moisture and does not tolerate much sun or dryness.